How To Stop Overthinking In A Relationship, According To Experts

 Being in a relationship that you hope will lead to something long-term can be both exciting and nerve-wracking.
 When you think you've found "The One," you're going to do all you can to make sure they're really it.
 Sometimes, that can unfortunately lead to a little bit of overanalyzing and overthinking on your part.
 When you're overthinking in a relationship, nothing good ever really comes out of it.
 But according to experts, there's no need to worry too much.
 There are effective ways to stop it.

-"All of us overthink from time to time," Dr. Kathryn Smerling, marriage and family psychologist, tells Bustle.
+"All of us overthink from time to time," Dr. Kathryn Smerling, PhD, LCSW, a marriage and family psychologist, tells Bustle.
 "The key is distinguishing when it’s a once-in-a-while occurrence from when it’s becoming a serious problem and can shatter even the strongest relationships."

 According to Dr. Smerling, overthinking can do more harm than good.
 In fact, too much overanalyzing can cause anxiety in your relationship.
 "A perfect example is when the overthinker starts to create scenarios in [their] own mind and they base their actions on events that haven’t happened yet," she says.